 In January 2016, the district organized a bus trip to New Albany to see its newest school building and to the Past Foundation Innovation Lab, designed to provide flexibility and collaboration for its students.
 Residents experienced how design and space can impact education and saw how today's students are being educated.
-As the community continues through the journey of this three-phase process it is important to keep in mind that educators have a responsibility to prepare students for their future and not the experiences of prior generations.
-During both of these tour residents provided very valuable feedback to the district.
+During both of these tours residents provided very valuable feedback to the district.